matiasjpedro/CrazyTown/README.md

 As a gameplay programmer I found myself spending a lot of hours looking at logs provided by QA to track down the root cause of specific issues.
-I tried a couple of Log filter applications in the past and when the filter started to become a little bit complex or if the file was big those ended up becoming unresponsible or ultra slow.
+I tried a couple of Log filter applications in the past and when the filter started to become a little bit complex or if the file was big those ended up becoming unresponsive or ultra slow.
 So for the sake of fun and learning I decide to code my own, using and learning all the techniques that I could apply to make it blazingly fast.
 I combined that speed with a feature set that I always thought it will be useful to have in an application like this.